Adelaide: Tertiary education

 There are three public universities local to Adelaide, as well as one private university and three constituent colleges of foreign universities.
 Flinders University of South Australia, the University of Adelaide, the University of South Australia and Torrens University Australia—part of the Laureate International Universities are based in Adelaide.
 The University of Adelaide was ranked in the top 150 universities worldwide.
 Flinders ranked in the top 250 and Uni SA in the top 300.
 Torrens University Australia is part of an international network of over 70 higher education institutions in more than 30 countries worldwide.
-The historic Torrens Building in Victoria Square houses Carnegie Mellon University's Heinz College Australia, and University College London's School of Energy and Resources (Australia), and constitute the city's international university precinct.

 The University of Adelaide, with 25,000 students, is Australia's third-oldest university and a member of the leading "Group of Eight".
 It has five campuses throughout the state, including two in the city-centre, and a campus in Singapore.
 The University of South Australia, with 37,000 students, has two North Terrace campuses, three other campuses in the metropolitan area and campuses in the regional cities of Whyalla and Mount Gambier.
 The University of Adelaide and the University of South Australia have had multiple proposals to merge into a single university.
 A proposal in 2018 failed due to uncertainty as to the new name and leadership of the merged university.
 In 2022, the universities announced a new merger proposal, with the name and leadership issues settled and support from the South Australian government.

 Flinders University, with 25,184 students, is based in the southern suburb of Bedford Park, alongside the Flinders Medical Centre, with additional campuses in neighbouring Tonsley and in Victoria Square in the city centre.

+In 2024, the University of the Sunshine Coast opened a new campus in Adelaide where undergraduate and master's courses in ICT and business are offered.

 The Adelaide College of Divinity is at Brooklyn Park.

 There are several South Australian TAFE (Technical and Further Education) campuses in the metropolitan area that provide a range of vocational education and training.
 The Adelaide College of the Arts, as a school of TAFE SA, provides nationally recognised training in visual and performing arts.

+StudyAdelaide, a collaboration between the South Australian government and the tertiary education sector, maintains an on-line list of schools, universities, and higher education institutions in SA.